amitsaha/echorand.me/content/posts/kubernetes-notes.md

 This step is prone to cause interruptions if the policy has not been set correctly.
 Hence, exercise caution.
 In my experience `kube-psp-advisor` really helped here.
 One thing that is worth keeping in mind here is what happens when there are multiple matching policies for a pod.
-The kubernetes [documentation](https://v1-14.docs.kubernetes.io/docs/concepts/policy/pod-security-policy/#policy-order) on this topic has changed between releases, but illustrates a few more aspects of pod security policies.
+The kubernetes [documentation](https://v1-14.docs.kubernetes.io/docs/concepts/policy/pod-security-policy/#policy-order) on this topic has changed between releases, but illustrates another aspect of pod security policy - mutating and non-mutating.